sumukhmlohit/EduApp-JAVA/README.md

 # EduApp-JAVA-
-## A web app for students and teachers for uploading downloading them, merging of pdf's can also be done
+### A web app for students and teachers for uploading downloading pdfs through their login
+### merging of pdf's can also be done
+### Account can also be deactivated